gpropf/clarity/README.md

 #### Important Constants and Definitions ####

-`ClarityInstallURL`: global JS value that tells the system where to look for resources.
+`ClarityInstallUrl`: global JS value that tells the system where to look for content including its own boot scripts.
 In the examples I set this inside a `<script>` tag in the HTML template file.
+`JSAuxUrl`: global JS value that tells the system where to look for auxilliary scripts such as user-defined JS modules containing custom listener generators, etc...

 #### Known Bugs